SHOWS AND TICKETS

-The Tony Award Winning hit!
+The Tony Award-winning hit!

-Disney's smash hit movie Aladdin finally makes its way to the Broadway stage!
+Disney's smash-hit movie Aladdin finally makes its way to the Broadway stage!
 Directed by Tony Award winner Casey Nicholaw (The Book of Mormon) and featuring the classic Alan Menken, Howard Ashman, and Tim Rice score with songs like "Friend Like Me" and the Academy Award-winning "A Whole New World," Aladdin will use a new book and additional lyrics by Chad Beguelin (The Wedding Singer).
 Aladdin is sure to bring joy and laughter to the whole family!

-Winner of 2 Tony Awards!
+Winner of two Tony Awards!

-Beautiful tells the inspiring true story of King's remarkable rise to stardom, from being part of a hit songwriting team with her husband Gerry Goffin, to her relationship with fellow writers and best friends Cynthia Weil and Barry Mann, to becoming one of the most successful solo acts in popular music history.
-Along the way, she made more than beautiful music, she wrote the soundtrack to a generation.
+Beautiful tells the inspiring true story of King's remarkable rise to stardom, from being part of a hit songwriting team with her husband, Gerry Goffin, to her relationship with fellow writers and best friends Cynthia Weil and Barry Mann, to becoming one of the most successful solo acts in popular music history.
+Along the way, she made more than beautiful music; she wrote the soundtrack to a generation.

-Winner of nine Tony Awards including Best Musical!
+Winner of nine Tony Awards, including Best Musical!

 Winner of the 2011 Tony Award for Best Musical, The Book of Mormon has certainly captured the hearts of many in the Broadway community by presenting modern, in-the-know, and often profane content in the tried-and-true form of a very traditional integrated book musical, complete with tap dancing.

 One of the longest-running shows on Broadway, Chicago is a New York City institution.
-It tells the story of Roxy Hart and Velma Kelly, two killer dillers on their way to fame by any means possible.
+It tells the story of Roxie Hart and Velma Kelly, two killer-dillers on their way to fame by any means possible.
 All publicity is good publicity, right?
-When Roxy shoots her lover Fred, she employs the unscrupulous lawyer, Billy Flynn to get her off the hook.
+When Roxie shoots her lover, Fred, she employs an unscrupulous lawyer, Billy Flynn, to get herself off the hook.
 But will she be thwarted by double-murderess and headliner Velma Kelly?
 Or will this gruesome twosome become a sister act?

-Chicago features a classic score by John Kander and Fred Ebb including the songs "All the Jazz," "Cell Block Tango," and "Razzle Dazzle."
+Chicago features a classic score by John Kander and Fred Ebb, including the songs "All That Jazz," "Cell Block Tango," and "Razzle Dazzle."
 So you better slick your hair and wear your buckle shoes for Chicago on Broadway.